fcastro25/fcastro25/README.md

 ### Hi there

-My name is Fabrício Castro and I studied geophysics at University of Brasília (UnB) where I graduated at the end of 2015 with a Bachelor in detect potential mineralized zones with geoelectrical techniques.
-I earned my Masters in Geology at Federal University of Paraná (UFPR) in early 2019.
+I'm Fabrício Rodrigues Castro and I studied geophysics at University of Brasília (UnB) where I graduated at the end of 2015 with a Bachelor in detect potential mineralized zones with geoelectrical techniques.
+I earned my Master Degree in Geology at Federal University of Paraná (UFPR) in early 2019 where I develop a Matlab suite for processing potential field data.
+I'm currently working as a Data Engeneer at Monte Bravo where I design ETLs in python and manage the company resources through Amazon Web Services.

 <details>
   <summary> <b> Languages and Tools... </b> <i>(click to expand!)</i> </summary>